The ordered K-theory of a full extension: Full extensions and ordered -theory

 \section{Full extensions and ordered $K$-theory}

 In this section, we show, for a certain class of extensions which includes extensions arising from graphs, that the ordered $K$-theory of a stenotic extension with real rank zero has the ``lexicographic ordering'' precisely when the extension is full.
 The results of this section explains why, in most of the classification results presented in \cite{ERRshift}, \cite{ERRlinear}, and \cite{semt_classgraphalg}, the order of $K_0(\mathfrak E)$ may be deleted from the invariant leaving it still complete.
-Moreover, in the next section, we show that our concrete $K$-theoretical test for fullness combines with results in a paper by the first named author and Katsura, Tomforde and West (\cite{ektw}) in which the range of the invariants for one-ideal graph $C^{*}$-algebras is determined, and with the classification results in \cite{semt_classgraphalg}, to lead to the first permanence result for extensions of graph $C^{*}$-algebras.
+Moreover, in the next section, we show that our concrete $K$-theoretical test for fullness combines with results in a paper by Katsura, Tomforde, West and the first named author (\cite{ektw}) in which the range of the invariants for one-ideal graph $C^{*}$-algebras is determined, and with the classification results in \cite{semt_classgraphalg}, to lead to the first permanence result for extensions of graph $C^{*}$-algebras.

 \begin{defin} An extension $\mathfrak{e} : 0 \to \mathfrak{I} \to \mathfrak{A} \to \mathfrak{A}/\mathfrak{I} \to 0$ is \emph{full} if $\tau_{ \mathfrak{e} } ( a )$ is norm-full in $\corona{ \mathfrak{I}}$ for all nonzero $a \in \mathfrak{A}/\mathfrak {I}$. \end{defin}